The rise of call centres in the health sector

 It used to be that health services were provided just in the four walls of a doctor’s rooms.
-But the Internet and consumer demands have changed all that.
+But the Internet, consumer demands and an unfriendly pandemic have changed all that.
 Call centres and online service delivery have grown exponentially, providing easier, faster access to health advice and information, 24×7.

 Since the turn of the millennium, the Australian Government has invested heavily in the establishment of – mainly free – telehealth services for the public.
 Doctors and nurses work around the clock to provide telephone-based advice, diagnosis, prescriptions, care and treatment for a wide range of conditions.
 Complementing the care provided by the regular GP, particularly when the GP is unavailable, telehealth supports the community and deflects unnecessary attendance at stretched emergency departments.
 Internationally, these services are also common, with equivalent services in Canada, USA, NZ, China, Southeast Asia and Europe.